 One of the most important components of Pinterest SEO is the pin description.
 Generally the Pin description is included in an image using data-pin-description attribute.

-Doing this manually can be very time consuming and at times confusing.
-But with Tasty Pins you can add custom Pinterest description to every image on your blog with just a few clicks.
+Doing this manually can be very time-consuming and at times confusing.
+But with Tasty Pins you can add a custom Pinterest description to every image on your blog with just a few clicks.
 And the best part is you can add hashtags as well.

 With recent Pinterest algorithm updates, the platform now favors fresh content.
 This means you will have to create new pins on a regular basis.

 Also, as mentioned above the ideal size of a pin is 1000 1500 px which is huge and it takes a lot of space on your page.
 Adding more than one pin to a blog post can make it look cluttered and this is where you will need this feature.